 LEVITT: Truly, if you’re faced exactly with two choices, walking drunk or driving drunk, you absolutely should drive drunk.

 Now wait a minute — Levitt is not advocating that people drive drunk.
 We know how incredibly dangerous that is.
 But what about drunk walking?
 Is that dangerous?
 Consider a few numbers: in 2009, the most recent year for which we have data, about 34,000 people died in traffic accidents.
 Roughly half of them were drivers — 41 percent of whom were drunk.
 Now, there were about 4,000 pedestrians killed, and 35 percent of them were drunk.
 Here’s Levitt again:

 LEVITT: For every mile walked drunk, turns out to be eight times more dangerous than the mile driven drunk.
-To put it simply, if you need to walk a mile from a party to your home, you’re eight times more likely to die doing that than if you jump behind the wheel and drive your car that same mile.
+So just to put it simply, if you need to walk a mile from a party to your home, you’re eight times more likely to die doing that than if you jump behind the wheel and drive your car that same mile.

 Now there are some caveats here.
 A calculation like this requires some assumptions, because there’s no government database on drunk walking.
 Also, people drive drunk much farther distances than they’d walk drunk.
 And most important: a drunk walker can’t hurt or kill someone else the way a drunk driver can.
 That said, the death toll from drunk walking is undeniable.

 Thomas ESPOSITO: The danger of impaired walking is not insignificant.
 And certainly when it comes down to you, it’s definitely significant.

 Thomas Esposito is a trauma surgeon at Loyola University Health System in the Chicago area.
 He’s used to seeing a New Year’s Day spike in pedestrians who’ve been hit by cars.
 As a matter of fact, January 1st is the deadliest day of the year for pedestrians — and 58 percent of the people who died were drunk.